wh-alice/mig_visualstudio/vs/test/how-to--create-a-custom-http-body-editor-for-the-web-performance-test-editor.md

 ---
-title: "How to: Create a Custom HTTP Body Editor for the Web Performance Test Editor | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Create a Custom HTTP Body Editor for the Web Performance Test Editor" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"